 After this, I worked on a project for Whiteaway.com, where I had to create text for two new home pages Knau and Adelberg.
 The text was to be created in Danish, German and English (the sites have however been closed down now).

 Life as an expat

 April 2012 I moved to Cyprus with my family as my husband got offered a job there.
 I started as a freelance translator working mainly for a translation company, All-in Translations.
-Besides translating regularly for All-in Translations, where I’m the language manager for Danish, I’ve also translated a book for Bloomsbury Publishing and worked on other small jobs, e.g. LMA Gaming and Klimabevidst.dk (please see the section: Portfolio).
+Besides translating regularly for a translation company, where I’m the language manager for Danish, I’ve also translated a book for Bloomsbury Publishing and worked on other small jobs, e.g. LMA Gaming and Klimabevidst.dk (please see the section: Portfolio).

 2013 was also the year I gave birth to our second child, Jamie.
 As maternity leave in Cyprus is more or less non-existing for working mothers, I only had 2 weeks off until I started working part-time while taking care of our baby.
 When he went to nursery I picked up full time again for All-in.

 In my spare time, I also write text and update the facebook site for the family website Cypernguiden.dk, which – hence the name- is a guide for Danish tourist about Cyprus.

 In August 2016 our family moved to Tallinn, a bit of a weather change compared to our sunny life in Cyprus.
 This also meant that I started my own company, Sembach OÜ, under which I do all my business now.